-Write from The Hip is a year-long script development program designed to support new writers through mentorship, one-on-one dramaturgy, developmental workshops and readings, all working towards the completion of a full length play.
-We look for female-identifying playwrights who are emerging in their careers.
-There is no age limit, though you are only eligible if you have never received a professional production.
-You may apply with a script at any stage in development.
+Write From The Hip is a year-long script development program designed to support new writers through mentorship, one-on-one dramaturgy, developmental workshops and readings, all working towards the completion of a full length play.
+We look for playwrights who self-identify as having lived experience that is touched by womanhood – this could include but is not limited to trans, cis, 2S and non-binary folks – and are emerging in their careers.
+There is no age limit, though playwrights are only eligible if you have never received a professional production.
+Playwrights may apply with a script at any stage in development.

-The Write From The Hip Program is generously supported by RBC Foundation.
+The Write From The Hip Program is generously supported by the RBC Emerging Artists Project.

-Meet our 2019-20 Write from the Hip Program Playwrights:
+Meet the 2020/21 Write from the Hip Program Playwrights:

 Donna-Michelle St. Bernard (aka Belladonna the Beast) is an emcee, playwright, dramaturge and agitator.
 Her work has been nominated for the Siminovitch Prize, Governor General’s Literary Awards, SATA, Herman Voaden Playwriting Award, Enbridge PlayRites Award and Dora Mavor Moore Award for Outstanding New Play.
 She has been engaged as a dramaturge for Pink Pluto, Native Earth Performing Arts, Factory Theatre, lemonTree creations and Humber College Drama Program.
 DM is the artistic director of New Harlem Productions, emcee in residence at Theatre Passe Muraille, playwright in residence at lemonTree creations and coordinator of the ADHOC Assembly.